 So is granola healthy?

-To find an answer for this question, I browsed through a number of articles.
-I found one of them particularly useful, because it gives in-depth advice on how to stay away from unhealthy granola.
+To find an answer to this question, I browsed through a number of articles.
+I found one of them particularly useful because it gives in-depth advice on how to stay away from unhealthy granola.

 I will summarize it bellow, but I still recommend reading it.